projetmbc-tools/for-dev/cleanit/readme/prologue.md

 About `cleanit`
 ---------------

-The project simply removes files that are indicated via a file using the git ingore syntax.
-This allows to use the web API [gitignore.io](https://www.toptal.com/developers/gitignore).
+The project simply removes files that are indicated via a file using the `gitignore` syntax (this allows to use the web API [gitignore.io](https://www.toptal.com/developers/gitignore) to clean unwanted files after the end of a process).